Python Tooling

 Running components from Python Applications

 Wasm components can also be invoked from Python applications.
-This walks through the tooling needed
+This walks through using tooling to call the app.wasm component from the examples.

 $ python3 -m wasmtime.bindgen add.wasm --out-dir add